jcan37/jeffcannon/content/blog/whos-it-for.md

 ---
 It can’t be for everyone.
 If it’s made for everyone, it won't be good enough for anyone.

 What’s the minimum viable audience?
-The more specific I can be about who’s it for, the easier it will be for me to have a clear idea of who I’m marketing to.
+The more specific I can be about who it's for, the easier it will be for me to have a clear idea of who I’m marketing to.

 Since String Theory is a marketplace, it has two buckets of “shareholders” in the business that we are trying to simultaneously serve: stringers and players.
 Let’s talk about who each one is separately.